-We’ve previously spoken about using AI for sentiment analysis—we can take a similar approach with image classification.
+We’ve previously spoken about using AI for Sentiment Analysis—we can take a similar approach to image classification.
 Image classifiers can recognize visual brand mentions by searching through photos.
 This is referred to as visual listening.

 Brands can now do social media monitoring more precisely by examining both textual and visual data.
 They can evaluate their market share within different client categories, for example, by examining the geographic and demographic information of postings.

 How to find the right image classification solution for your business

 There are a couple of key factors you want to consider before adopting an image classification solution.
 These considerations help ensure you find an AI solution that enables you to quickly and efficiently categorize images.